Video CD: Worldwide trends

 (higher resolution with fewer digital compression artifacts) due to its larger storage capacity.
-However, VCD has simultaneously seen significant new growth in emerging economies like India, Indonesia, South America, and Africa as a low-cost alternative to DVD.
+However, VCD had simultaneously seen significant growth in emerging economies such as India, Indonesia and most countries in Africa and South America as a low-cost alternative to DVD.
 As of 2004, the worldwide popularity of VCD was increasing.

 Compared with VHS

 Overall picture quality is intended to be comparable to VHS video.

 Poorly compressed VCD video can sometimes be of lower quality than VHS video, for example exhibiting VCD block artifacts (rather than the analog noise seen in VHS sources), but does not deteriorate further with each use.
 Producing video CDs involves stripping out high- and low-frequency sounds from the video, resulting in lower audio quality than VHS.
 While both formats need fast-forwarding to find certain scenes, rewinding to the beginning upon reaching the end is not required in VCD.
 The resolution is just half below that of common VHS resolution.

-Video CDs do not come with closed captioning (on-screen text to aid viewers with hearing problems).
-When watching a film that exceeds 74 minutes (nearly 1¼ hours), which is the maximum video capacity of one disc, a viewer has to change the disc upon reaching halfway (unless the discs are played on a VCD changer that can hold multiple discs and play them automatically in succession), whereas a single VHS tape can hold 3½ hours of continuous video (though as of 2014, 10-hour VHS tapes are available).
+Video CDs did not come with closed captioning (on-screen text to aid viewers with hearing problems).
+When watching a film that exceeds 74 minutes (nearly 1¼ hours), the maximum video capacity of one disc, a viewer had to change the disc upon reaching halfway (unless the discs were played on a VCD changer that could hold multiple discs and play them automatically in succession), whereas a single VHS tape could hold 3.5 hours of continuous video.